microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Win.md

 > **Note**
 >
-> The AIPService module does not support PowerShell 7.x.
+> The AIPService module does not yet support PowerShell 7.x.
 Therefore, unexpected errors may occur because the AIP service module is executed in compatibility mode in PowerShell 7.x.

 ### Graph PowerShell module <a name="graph-module"></a>